eugenewebdevs/workshops/workshops-2022/docker/exercises/1-hello/README.md

 Let's run docker containers.
 Just a simple "Hello" application. 🔰

 This is a very simple application in Go.
-Since docker will load the go environment we need there is no need to install go on your machine.
+Since docker will load the go environment we need there is no need to install Go on your machine.
 When you run the container it will run the application.

 ## Required